hundio/api-specification/documentation/topLevel.md

 Welcome to the Hund REST API v1 documentation!
-This documentation is part of Hund's API Open Beta, and is subject to change.
-If you would like to send us feedback on this planned API, [send us an email](mailto:support@hund.io) or [leave an issue](https://github.com/hundio/api-specification/issues) on our `api-specification` GitHub repository.
+If you would like to send us feedback on this API, [send us an email](mailto:support@hund.io) or [leave an issue](https://github.com/hundio/api-specification/issues) on our `api-specification` GitHub repository.

 # Base URL